SleepLM: Natural-Language Intelligence for Human Sleep: Dataset Details

 \subsection{Data Split \& Preprocessing}

 To evaluate generalization and zero-shot performance, we implement a strict splitting strategy.
 We partition SHHS and MrOS into pretraining and internal evaluation sets on a subject level.
 We utilize CCSHS exclusively for training.
 Crucially, we hold out CFS and WSC entirely to serve as external validation datasets.
 For evaluation, we sample a fixed subset of 2,000 epochs from the validation partition of each dataset.
 This sampling strategy is necessary to accommodate the prohibitive computational and financial costs associated with performing inference on the full validation set using proprietary LLMs.
 To preserve statistical validity, this subset is strictly stratified at the subject level, ensuring maximal biological variance despite the reduced sample size.
-The complete split information is available in Table \ref{tab:appendix:data_stats}
+Additionally, to ensure high representativeness, we strictly stratified these validation samples across 930 distinct patients (SHHS: 409, MrOS: 193, CFS: 328), capturing a truly diverse population.
+The complete split information is available in Table \ref{tab:appendix:data_stats}, and we provide the demographic distribution over different cohorts used in Table \ref{tab:demographics_age_distribution}.

 Missing channels are zero-padded to maintain consistency.
 Given the heterogeneity of the source data (varying sampling rates, device ranges), we unify all signals to a fixed sampling rate of 64Hz.
 We apply manual quality control over all night's data to trim excessive wakefulness or non-wear period at the start and end of recordings to reduce extreme sensor noise.
 Finally, we apply z-score normalization on a per-night basis.
 For respiratory channels specifically, we apply area-dependent z-score normalization to ensure consistent amplitude scaling over time.